nousheen-khan/apnaCollege-demo/README.md

 # apnaCollege-demo
-This my first Git Repository.
+This is a new  Git Repository.
 <br>
-Author-Shruty (shhh)
+Author-Nousheen Khan